omrysendik/DCor/README.md

 ```
 - Note that the current code reflects the choice of Hyper-Parameters as described in the paper.
 If you wish to alter these, tweak GetSynthParams.m

 - Now, patiently wait for the result to converge.
-If things are working properly, you should get an plot similar to this:
+If things are working properly, you should get a plot similar to this:

 <img src='Imgs/SynthPlot.png' align="middle" width=384>